Medically reviewed by Drugs.com. Last updated on Nov 1, 2020.

 Instruct patients on the risk of hyperglycemia and glucose intolerance.
 Advise patients to immediately report excessive thirst or increase in the volume or frequency of urination [see Warnings and Precautions (5.4)].

-Advise patients to report any unusual bleeding or bruising to their physician [see Warnings and Precautions (5.5)].
+Advise patients to report any unusual bleeding or bruising to their healthcare provider [see Warnings and Precautions (5.5)].

 Advise patients to contact their healthcare provider immediately for jaundice, severe nausea or vomiting, or easy bruising or bleeding [see Warnings and Precautions (5.6)].